How to write a cause and effect essay: guide, topics, examples

 Cause and effect essay conclusion

-Considering cause and effect essays aren’t meant to argue the point or convince the reader, the final passage should be a summary of the major points tied to the thesis statement from the introduction.
+Considering that cause and effect essays aren’t meant to argue the point or convince the reader, the final passage should be a summary of the major points tied to the thesis statement from the introduction.
 You can also include a parting thought about the significance of the topic, its intended audience and use, or potential for further study.

 How to write a cause and effect essay?